barjin/wbr/packages/wbr-interpret/README.md

 This example runs the defined `workflow` and exits.

 ## Writing your Workflows
 To create your own workflow automation, you don't have to be a seasoned programmer (nor a programmer at all!)
-See [The WAW format definition](./wbr-interpret/waw_definition.md) for a detailed explanation of the format.
+See [the docs](https://github.com/barjin/wbr/blob/main/docs/wbr-interpret/waw_definition.md) for a detailed explanation of the format.